 We offer a number of lines at different price points but we are particularly fond of the fragrances from Penhaligon’s.
 Their colognes and EDT’s have been offered since the late 1800’s and have been the favorites of the likes of royalty, Hollywood celebrities, and even an occasional Pope.
-Their top selling fragrance is Blenheim Bouquet.
-Quercus, Endymion, English Fern, and Racquets, in that order, round out their top 5.
-Their latest offering, which is to be added our my rotation, is the delightful Juniper Sling.
+Their top selling fragrance is Blenheim Bouquet followed by Quercus, Endymion, and English Fern.
+Their latest offering, which is to be added to my rotation, is the delightful Juniper Sling.

 Men, and women, have been shaving for centuries.
 So, there is no great mystery about shaving.
 Many people wonder why all the fuss recently about something their Grandfather used to do.
 Well it seems that in all the hustle and bustle of the “computer age”, we forgot that with Grandfather’s method, the shaving process could actually be done just as quickly, but without as much skin irritation.
 Also, as an added bonus, Granddad would have told you he was actually getting a much closer shave with his method, as compared to these new “wonders of science”.